akkadotnet/akka.net/src/core/Akka.Persistence/README.md

 ### Persistent view recovery cycle

-Since persistent views are read-only variant of the persistence mechanism, their recovery states are slightly different from the other eventsourced actors - i.e. no journal writing steps are being performed.
+Since persistent views are read-only variant of the persistence mechanism, their recovery states are slightly different from the other event-sourced actors - i.e. no journal writing steps are being performed.

-1. **Recovery pending** - same as Eventsourced.
+1. **Recovery pending** - same as Event-sourced.
-2. **Recovery started** - same as Eventsourced.
+2. **Recovery started** - same as Event-sourced.
-3. **Replay started** - same as Eventsourced, except that `ReplayMessagesSuccess` and `ReplayMessagesFailure` both leads to the **Idle** state.
+3. **Replay started** - same as Event-sourced, except that `ReplayMessagesSuccess` and `ReplayMessagesFailure` both leads to the **Idle** state.
-4. **Replay failed** - same as Eventsourced.
+4. **Replay failed** - same as Event-sourced.
-5. **Prepare restart** - same as Eventsourced, except no journal batch flushing is being performed.
+5. **Prepare restart** - same as Event-sourced, except no journal batch flushing is being performed.
 6. **Idle** - final persistent state, in which all messages are passed to view's `Receive` method.
 The only exception is the `Update` controll message, which orders view to replay latests events found inside journal.
 By default this message is sent periodicaly to the view (details can be changed through HOCON config).